Sliding Window Algorithm Code Template

 and right

-do not move backward (their values only increase and do not decrease), so each element in the string/array only enters the window once and is then removed once.
-No element enters and exits the window multiple times, so the time complexity of the algorithm is proportional to the length of the string/array.
+never move backward.
+They only move forward.
+So, each element in the string/array is added to the window once, and removed once.
+No element is added or removed more than once, so the time complexity is proportional to the length of the string/array.

-Why can the sliding window enumerate subarrays in $O(N)$ time?
+Can sliding window really list all subarrays in time?

-What troubles many is not the algorithm's concept but the various detailed issues.
-For example, how to add new elements to the window, how to shrink the window, and at which stage of window movement to update the results.
-Even if you understand these details, the code can still easily contain bugs, and it can be frustrating not knowing how to find them.
+What really confuses people are the details.
+For example, how to add new elements to the window, when to shrink the window, and when to update the result.
+Even if you know these, the code may still have bugs, and it's not easy to debug.

-Since most examples in this article are problems related to substrings, where a string essentially acts as an array, I'll set the input as a string.
-When solving problems, adapt according to the specific requirements of the problem:
+Since most examples in this article are substring problems, and a string is just an array, the input will be a string.
+When you solve problems, adapt as needed:

 // Pseudocode framework of sliding window algorithm